sixach/lint-action/README.md

-# ✨ WPScripts Lint Action
+# ✨ WP-Scripts Lint Action

 This is a WordPress linter action, specifically designed to work with **@wordpress/scripts** tool.
 Other Github linters don't work very well with WordPress configs, unless you do the trick with importing ESLint/Prettier/StyleLint configs manually.
 This action runs the command and outputs errors/warnings in a Github-friendly way.